Adam May (footballer): Swindon Town (loan)

 In June 2019 he joined Swindon Town on loan.
 He scored his first Swindon goal on his debut in an EFL Trophy tie against Chelsea U21s on 6 August 2019.
 May was recalled in January 2020.

 Cambridge United

 In September 2020, May joined Cambridge United on a free transfer.
 He scored his first goal for Cambridge, away to Morecambe in a 5-0 win in League Two.

 May was also a huge part of Cambridge success in getting promotion. on 13 May 2022, May signed a new contract.
 During Cambridge's 2-1 defeat to Bristol Rovers in October 2022 May picked up a knee injury which required reconstruction which would keep him out for the remainder of the 2022–23 season.

 On 1 May 2024 he was transfer listed.

 Forest Green Rovers

 On 3 July 2024, May joined National League side Forest Green Rovers on a free transfer.
+He departed the club by mutual consent in December 2025.

+Weston-super-Mare

+On 6 December 2025, May joined National League South club Weston-super-Mare on a short-term contract, playing five times during his one month at the club.

+Eastbourne Borough

+On 22 January 2026, May was announced to have signed for National League South club Eastbourne Borough.

+Chelmsford City

+On 30 July 2026, May signed for Chelmsford City.